ronitdataeng/TwitterDataStreamingExample/README.md

 # TwitterDataStreamingExample
-Twitter streaming data example, receiving and saving the data in Cassandra using spark streaming.
+Twitter streaming data example, receiving and saving the data in Cassandra using Spark Streaming.

 First Run the below comment to spin up the Cassandra DB in docker: docker run --name cassandratest -p 127.0.0.1:9042:9042 -e CASSANDRA_CLUSTER_NAME=MyCluster -e